Connection in Family Systems

 • support

-When connection is disrupted through trauma, loss, exclusion, conflict, separation, or emotional absence, the effects may continue influencing emotional life and relationships long after the original events occurred.
+When connection is disrupted through trauma, loss, exclusion, separation, conflict, or emotional absence, its effects may continue influencing relationships and emotional life long after the original experiences have passed.

 • emotional attunement

-These early relational experiences strongly influence how people later experience:
+These early experiences often influence how people later experience:

 • intimacy